TingjiaInFuture/TingjiaInFuture.github.io/README.md

 # www.zhangtingjia.cf
- The homepage for "Simple Broswer"
+ This is the homepage for "Simple Broswer" .
+Thank liumingye for her codes.